Cornell-University-Combat-Robotics/Training-fa23/Scanvenger-Hunt-Template/Instruction.md

 This is designed to help you learn the basic commands of GitHub, understand various repository functionalities, and perhaps learn a thing or two about coding along the way.
 This experience is crafted to use what you learned and practice those skills.
 Let’s dive right in!

-# Task 1: Clone the Repository
+# Task 1: Look for a file named "task1.py"

-Your first task is to clone the designated repository to your local machine.
-Cloning a repository allows you to have your own local copy of the entire project, enabling you to work on it and make changes.
+Your first task is to search through this folder looking for a file named "task1.py", and look for python comment message in the file which start with the symbol "#".
+That will provide you with the next step.

-Once you have finished cloning this repositotry, PLEASE run the task1.py file
+This step is not suppose be tricky, just to keep you warmed up.